How to promote your local business with online marketing

 Need help with local SEO?
 Contact one of our SEO consultants today.

-3) Google My Business
+3) Google My Business Listings

 When you search for something like “bakeries near me,” you will usually be presented with a map panel which comes before any of the average results.
 This panel will contain local businesses and are picked based on their location and business type, rather than their SEO.
 To get your business into this section, you need to sign up with Google My Business; a free service which anyone can use.

 Once you have an account, you will need to verify your business by email or phone, followed by setting up a profile for it.
 This profile should include as much information as possible, with the details you give about your business being the first ones a lot of customers will see.
 Google will make an account for you if it can detect your new business, and you will need to contact them to take control of it if this has already happened.
 This is the service which also enables you to get Google Reviews.
-Reviews are also a factor in ranking within local search and are another great way for customers to find out more about you.
+Reviews, both positive and negative, are a factor in ranking within local search and are another great way for customers to find out more about you.
 Ask happy customers to review you on Google.

 Remember when you are setting this and other profiles up to keep your information consistent and in the same format.
 That includes; Name, Address, Phone Number, Operating Hours, what payments you take.
 Everything.

 Google my Business is so important to local businesses.
 Spend the time to get your profile accurate, full and right.
+So if keeping your online reputation positive, so always constructively deal with negative reviews and boost your positive ones.
+Maintaining your reputation online is extremely important.

-4) Get Links From Other Websites
+4) Building Your Authority With Links From Other Websites

 Sometimes, one of the best ways to improve your local search marketing doesn’t have anything to do with your website.
 Having your business featured on local directories such as Yell.com can have a positive impact on your local SEO.
 Not only will you benefit from the back link this gives you, but you will also find that users find you through the directory, as this website will come up in a lot more searches than yours does, particularly if you are just starting out.